 The entire process for the Nuisance Complaint Procedure is as follows:

 - You, as the complainant, initiate the first complaint by mailing in the completed Nuisance Complaint Form.
 Once the complaint form is received and entered, a postcard notifying the animal owner of the complaint is sent.

-- If after 10 days the nuisance violation continues, you must file a second complaint with OC Animal Care through the Operations Desk.
-If the Operations Desk is not contacted within 90 days of the initial complaint, the file will be purged.
+- If after 10 days the nuisance violation continues, you must file a second complaint with OC Animal Care.
+If OC Animal Care is not contacted within 90 days of the initial complaint, the file will be purged.
 Upon second complaint, the alleged violator is given 14 days to resolve the violation.

-- If the situation still exists after the 14-day period, you must file a third complaint with OC Animal Care through the Operations Desk.
+- If the situation still exists after the 14-day period, you must file a third complaint with OC Animal Care.
 At the third complaint, you will be mailed a Nuisance Statement Form, including a sample statement form and directions for completion of the form.
 This completed form, when returned to OC Animal Care, is used to document the history of the situation.

-- If the problem remains unresolved after the 15 days, the complainant must again contact the Operations Desk and request a petition packet.
+- If the problem remains unresolved after the 15 days, the complainant must again contact OC Animal Care and request a petition packet.
 The petition packet includes documents that you will need to complete which will serve as legal evidence to support your case.
 The complainant then has 45 days to complete the packet and return it to OC Animal Care.